 - Helps in making movement easier after an injury.
 It breaks down the scar tissue that develops after an injury.

-- This massage is known to flush toxins from the body and make it healthy.
+- This massage flushes toxins from the body and make it healthy.
 It is a great way to destress and detox.
-It pushes out lactic acid that is present deep in the muscle fibres.
+It pushes out lactic acid that is present deep in the muscle fibers.

 - The massage lowers the heart rate and helps in treating anxiety.

-- It is is really helpful in treating chronic pain, especially lower back pain.
+- It is helpful in treating chronic pain, especially lower back pain.

 What to expect

 Deep tissue massage techniques are used to break up scar tissue and physically break down muscle “knots” or adhesions (bands of painful, rigid tissue) that can disrupt circulation and cause pain, limited range of motion, and inflammation.
 At the beginning of a deep tissue massage, lighter pressure is generally applied to warm up and prepare the muscles.
 Specific techniques are then applied.
 Common techniques include:

 - Stripping: Deep, gliding pressure is applied along the length of the muscle fibers using the elbow, forearm, knuckles, and thumbs.

 - Friction: Pressure is applied across the grain of a muscle to release adhesions and realign tissue fibers.